NREL/fastsim/docs/src/how-to-update.md

 ## Publishing
 1. Update `book.toml` or files in `docs/src/`
-1. Make sure the docs look good locally by running the
+1. Make sure the docs look good locally: `mdbook build docs/ --open`
-1. Commit files and push to `main` branch
+1. Commit files and push to `fastsim-2` branch

 After that, a GitHub action will build the book and publish it [here](https://pages.github.nrel.gov/MBAP/mbap-computing/)